trendmicro/tm-v1/CONTRIBUTING.md

 Now that the project has been released, our goal for the future is two-fold:

 * Of course, fixing bugs and developing features identified as non-critical would add to Trend Vision One's power.
+* Provide quality open-source enhancements to customers Vision One experiences

 ## Code of Conduct